EnterpriseDB/cloud-utilities/README.md

 - [jq][3]
 - [azure cli][4] v2.26 or above (if runs against Azure)
 - [aws-cli][6] v.2.3.0 or above (if runs against AWS)
-- [BASH] [8] AWS preflight scripts require BASH 4 or newer the default in MACOS is 3.x
+- [BASH][8] AWS preflight scripts require BASH 4 or newer the default in macOS is 3.x

 All 4 of these can be installed using the guides noted at the end of this dock or using homebrew.